ckeditor/ckeditor5/docs/framework/contributing/development-environment.md

 ### SVG icons

-By default, CKEditor 5 supports SVG icons found in the `ckeditor5-*/theme/icons` folders.
+By default, CKEditor&nbsp;5 supports SVG icons found in the `ckeditor5-*/theme/icons` folders.
 Unfortunately, most of the SVG editing software produces the output with comments, obsolete tags, and complex paths, which bloats the DOM and makes the builds heavy for no good reason.

 To remove the excess data and prevent [certain issues](https://github.com/ckeditor/ckeditor5-ui/issues/245), **all new icons should be optimized before joining the code base**.
 To do that, you can use the `clean-up-svg-icons` script in the [root of the project](#setting-up-the-ckeditor-development-environment), a wrapper for the [SVGO](https://github.com/svg/svgo) tool: